-These Banana–Date Brownies are one of my favourite healthier bakes.
+These Banana and Date Brownies are one of my favourite healthier bakes.
 They’re still rich, fudgy and chocolatey, but instead of heaps of sugar, they’re sweetened naturally with ripe bananas and soft dates.
-That makes them about 60–70% as sweet as a classic brownie—just enough to feel like a treat, without being overly sugary.
+That makes them about 60-70% as sweet as a classic brownie - just enough to feel like a treat, without being overly sugary.

 The bananas keep the brownies moist and gooey, while the dates bring that lovely caramel flavour that works so well with cocoa.
 They’ve become a real favourite for lunchboxes, after-school snacks, and even for the staff when there are a few extras going around.